Rate-Induced Tipping to Metastable Zombie Fires: Defining R-tipping due to Crossing a Quasithreshold

-such that the base state for $T_a=0$ crosses the {\em special candidate trajectory} for $T_a=T_a^{inst}$, that is $e(0)\in \theta(T_a^{inst})$; see Figure~\ref{fig:thr_inst}(b) and Appendix~\ref{sec:thr_inst}.
+such that the base state for $T_a=0$ crosses the {\em special candidate trajectory} for $T_a=T_a^{inst}>0$, that is $e(0)\in \theta(T_a^{inst})$; see fig.~\ref{fig:thr_inst}~(b).
 If $T_a$ switches discontinuously from $0$ to $T_a^{max}$, then $e(0)$ becomes the initial condition for the frozen system with $T_a=T_a^{max}$.
-Thus, if $T_a^{max}> T_a^{inst}$, $e(0)$ will find itself on the other side of the { \em special candidate trajectory} $\theta(T_a^{max})$ and the system will undergo R-tipping; see Figure~\ref{fig:thr_inst}(c).
+Thus, {\sw following a switch to } $T_a^{max}> T_a^{inst}$, $e(0)$ will find itself on the other side of the { \em special candidate trajectory} $\theta(T_a^{max})$ and the system will undergo R-tipping; see fig.~\ref{fig:thr_inst}~(c).
 In Sections~\ref{sec:GW} and~\ref{sec:HSA}, we relate condition~\eqref{eq:thr_inst} to R-tipping conditions for $0<\epsilon\ll 1$ and continuously varying $T_a(rt)$.

-In the remainder of the paper, we study the interplay between the unstable manifold $W^{u,[r]}(\tilde{e}^-)$ and canards in the compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} to provide numerical verification and geometric insight into the different R-tipping mechanisms in figures~\ref{fig: Periodic With Hot Summer} and~\ref{fig: Climate Change}.
-Furthermore, we exploit the fact that, in the singular limit $\epsilon=0$, one can work with a reduced problem that approximates the slow dynamics, and with a layer problem that approximates the fast dynamics.
-These limit problems are of lower dimension than the compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3}, making R-tipping analysis more tractable.
-We use this approach for two canonical external inputs $T_a(rt)$ from figure~\ref{fig: ExtInputs}, which are exponentially bi-asymptotically constant and approximate the (a) global warming scenario from figure~\ref{fig: Climate Change} and (b) summer heatwave from figure~\ref{fig: Periodic With Hot Summer}.